 6. The guards raising their hands is significant as well

-The 4 hands raised by the guards also has a specific meaning and refers to Christ bring together his people from all 4 corners of the world, as stated in Isaiah 11:12 as:
+The 4 hands raised by the guards also have a specific meaning and refer to Christ bringing together his people from all 4 corners of the world, as stated in Isaiah 11:12 as:

 And He will lift up a standard for the nations and assemble the banished ones of Israel,Isaiah 11:12.